LauraToddCode/Changing-Styling-Using-React-State/README.md

  A repo for a blog post explaining how to change CSS styling using React State.

- It's simple app of a single button, which when clicked, switches back and forth from having pointed to rounded corners.
+ It's a simple app of a single button, which when clicked, switches back and forth from having pointed to rounded corners.

  The 'pointedCorners' state is created with a boolean value.
 When the button is clicked, the state changes to the opposite boolean value.